Tupolev Tu-134: Design and development

 Following the introduction of engines mounted on pylons on the rear fuselage by the French Sud Aviation Caravelle, airliner manufacturers around the world rushed to adopt the new layout.
 Its advantages included clean wing airflow without disruption by nacelles or pylons and decreased cabin noise.
 At the same time, placing heavy engines that far back created challenges with the location of the centre of gravity in relation to the centre of lift, which was at the wings.
 To make room for the engines, the tailplanes had to be relocated to the tail fin, which had to be stronger and therefore heavier, further compounding the tail-heavy arrangement.

-During a 1960 visit to France, Soviet leader Nikita Khrushchev was so impressed by the quiet cabin of the Caravelle, that on 1 August 1960 the Tupolev OKB received an official directive to create the Tu-124A with a similar engine arrangement.
+During a 1960 visit to France, Soviet leader Nikita Khrushchev was so impressed by the quiet cabin of the Caravelle, that on 1 August 1960 the Tupolev OKB received an official directive to design a new aircraft with a similar engine arrangement.
 The requirement was also driven by the need to replace slow, aging piston-engined Il-14s on domestic routes.
-In 1961, the Soviet state airline, Aeroflot, updated its requirement specifications to include greater payload and passenger capacity.
+In 1961, the Soviet state airline, Aeroflot, updated its requirement specifications to include greater payload and passenger capacity, and since Aeroflot's requirements dictated a larger aircraft than initially planned, the Soloviev Design Bureau developed the more powerful D-30 low-bypass turbofan engines.

-The first Tu-124A prototype, SSSR-45075, first flew on 29 July 1963.
-On 22 October 1963, the prototype British BAC One-Eleven, which had a similar layout, crashed with the loss of all crew while testing its stalling properties.
-The aircraft had entered pitch-up: the high-mounted tailplane became trapped in the turbulent wake produced by the wings (deep stall), which prevented recovery from the stall.
-As a result, the tailplane on Tu-124A was enlarged by 30% for greater control authority.
-Since Aeroflot's requirements dictated a larger aircraft than initially planned, the Soloviev Design Bureau developed the more powerful D-30 low-bypass turbofan engines.
-On 20 November 1963, the new airliner was designated Tu-134.
+The Tu-134 prototype, CCCP-45075, first flew on 29 July 1963, initially retaining the designation Tu-124A despite radical differences in design from the previous model (new engines, new wings, totally re-designed tail, etc).
+On 20 November 1963, the new airliner was officially designated Tu-134.
+Meanwhile in October 1963, the prototype British BAC One-Eleven, which had a similar T-tail layout, crashed with the loss of all crew while testing its stalling properties.
+The results of an exhaustive investigation by the British Accident Investigation Board prompted Tupolev to enlarge the tailplane on Tu-134s by 30% for greater control authority.

-Design curiosities of the Tu-134 included a sharp wing sweepback of 35 degrees, compared to 25–28 degrees in its counterparts.
-The engines on early production Tu-134s lacked thrust reversers, which made the aircraft one of the few airliners to use a brake parachute for landing.
+The design of the Tu-134 included a sharp wing sweepback of 35 degrees, compared to 25–28 degrees in its counterparts.
+The engines on early production Tu-134s lacked thrust reversers, which made the aircraft one of a handful of types from that era that used a brake parachute for landing in adverse conditions.
 The majority of onboard electronics operated on direct current.
 The lineage of early Soviet airliners could be traced directly to the Tupolev Tu-16 strategic bomber, and the Tu-134 carried over the glass nose for the navigator and the landing gear fitted with low-pressure tires to permit operation from unpaved airfields.

 Serial production began in 1966 at the Kharkov Aviation Production Association, and production of the Tu-124 was discontinued.
 The Tu-134 was designed for short-haul lines with low passenger traffic.
 Originally the aircraft had 56 seats in a single class configuration, or 50 seats in a two-class configuration.